JamesUnicomb/face_recognition/README.md

 ## Adapting to your Database
 In the face_recognition/training_data folder, make a list of folders of people you want your algorithm to detect.

-For the current code, there are three people: James, Matthew and Victoria.
-Put phots of each person in each of these folders (for your people).
+For the current code, there are five people: Mark, Jez, Johnson, Sophie and Dobby.
+Put photos of each person in each of these folders (for your people).

 Note: each image can only contain one person.